-- 1) OXYGEN LOAD DELIVERED The requirement was a daily average of 40,000 lbs/day of oxygen over a continuous 59-day period to be injected into the water column during the critical summer months.
-Success Metric #1 was achieved during the SUR by: - (1.1)injecting a total daily average of more than 40,000 lbs/day for 59 days - 42,412 lbs/day were achieved. - injecting a daily average of more than 28,000 lbs/day for 59 days from the Upriver plant 28,838 (1.2)lbs/day were achieved. - (1.3)injecting a daily average of more than 12,000 lbs/day for 59 days from the Downriver plant - 13,574 lbs/day was achieved. - 2) OXYGEN LOAD RETAINED The requirement was for 90 percent of the delivered oxygen load to the water column to remain dissolved and saturated in the water.
-Success Metric #2 was achieved during the SUR by: - Achieved 99 Percent Water Column Transfer Efficiency (WCTE) Significantly greater than (2.1)the 90 percent goal, indicating almost all injected oxygen stayed within the river and was used for mitigation. - Oxygen plume retention after injection Evidence of oxygen retention was detected up to (2.2)one month after injection on the Front River and three weeks on the Back River. - (2.3)No effervescence or bubbling observed during field data collection - No evidence on any of the 84 field sampling days. - 3) DO MITIGATION IN BOTTOM WATERS The requirement was for the SHEP model to show oxygen injection mitigated median DO concentrations in 97 percent of the bottom half of the water column across the estuary.
-Success Metric #3 was achieved during the SUR by: - Mitigation in the bottom half of the water column The SHEP Model results demonstrated (3.1)increased DO concentrations in greater than 97 percent of the total volume in bottom waters.
-More than 98 percent of the cells for the SUR Scenario presented positive DO deltas. - (3.2)Analysis of field data (profile and dye data) - Successfully demonstrated oxygen retention and vertical distribution of oxygen load. - USGS test-control analysis (vertical) successfully increased DO concentrations at two (3.3)depths in the upper and bottom halves of the water column. - 4) SPATIAL EXTENT OF DO MITIGATION THROUGHOUT ESTUARY The requirement was to confirm the oxygen injection system would mitigate for SHEP impacts throughout the Savannah Harbor system

-(from Station 0+000 upstream to RM 27.8), including critical zones identified in the EIS as being most affected by navigational channel deepening.
+- OXYGEN LOAD DELIVERED The requirement was a daily average of 40,000 lbs/day of oxygen over a continuous 59-day period to be injected into the water column during the critical summer months.
+Success Metric #1 was achieved during the SUR by: - (1.1) injecting a total daily average of more than 40,000 lbs/day for 59 days 42,412 lbs/day were achieved. - (1.2) injecting a daily average of more than 28,000 lbs/day for 59 days from the Upriver plant 28,838 Ibs/day were achieved. - (1.3) injecting a daily average of more than 12,000 lbs/day for 59 days from the Downriver plant 13,574 lbs/day was achieved. - OXYGEN LOAD RETAINED The requirement was for 90 percent of the delivered oxygen load to the water column to remain dissolved and saturated in the water.
+Success Metric #2 was achieved during the SUR by: - (2.1) Achieved 99 Percent Water Column Transfer Efficiency (WCTE) Significantly greater than the 90 percent goal, indicating almost all injected oxygen stayed within the river and was used for mitigation. - (2.2) Oxygen plume retention after injection Evidence of oxygen retention was detected up to one month after injection on the Front River and three weeks on the Back River. - (2.3) No effervescence or bubbling observed during field data collection No evidence on any of the 84 field sampling days. - 3) DO MITIGATION IN BOTTOM WATERS The requirement was for the SHEP model to show oxygen injection mitigated median DO concentrations in 97 percent of the bottom half of the water column across the estuary.
+Success Metric #3 was achieved during the SUR by: - (3.1) Mitigation in the bottom half of the water column The SHEP Model results demonstrated increased DO concentrations in greater than 97 percent of the total volume in bottom waters.
+All zones for the SUR Scenario exhibited positive DO deltas. - (3.2) Analysis of field data (profile and dye data) Successfully demonstrated oxygen retention and vertical distribution of oxygen load. - (3.3) USGS test-control analysis (vertical) successfully increased DO concentrations at two depths in the upper and bottom halves of the water column. - 4) SPATIAL EXTENT OF DO MITIGATION THROUGHOUT ESTUARY The requirement was to confirm the oxygen injection system would mitigate for SHEP impacts throughout the Savannah Harbor system (from Station 0+000 upstream to RM 27.8), including critical zones identified in the EIS as being most affected by navigational channel deepening.

-- (4.1)Analysis of field data (buoy, drift, and dye data) - Successfully demonstrated oxygen retention and spatial distribution of oxygen load. - USGS test-control analysis (spatial) successfully increased DO concentrations at 10 (4.2)different locations across the Savannah River and estuary. - (4.3)Spatial analysis of the SHEP model - The SHEP Model results demonstrated increased DO concentrations at all nine critical zones as well as the majority of the Savannah River and estuary.
+- (4.1) Analysis of field data (buoy, drift, and dye data) Successfully demonstrated oxygen retention and spatial distribution of oxygen load. - (4.2) USGS test-control analysis (spatial) successfully increased DO concentrations at 10 different locations across the Savannah River and estuary. - (4.3) Spatial analysis of the SHEP model The SHEP Model results demonstrated increased DO concentrations at all nine critical zones as well as the majority of the Savannah River and estuary.
+Additional analysis using the 2015 predictive guideline plots and measured USGS data successfully demonstrated compliance by mitigating for impacts during the Startup Run against the without-project scenario (Success Criteria).